 Charleston Animal Society (the Society) is a nonprofit corporation organized in 1874 to prevent cruelty to animals.
-The Society is located in North Charleston, South Carolina in a state-of-the-art facility combining the shelter, clinic, and corporate offices in one location which enables the animals to receive the best care.
-The Society's purpose of preventing cruelty to animals is accomplished through a variety of programs:
+The Society is located in North Charleston, South Carolina in a facility combining the shelter, clinic, and corporate offices which enables the animals to receive the best care.
+The Society's purpose of preventing cruelty to animals is accomplished through a variety of programs - included but no limited to: